 2. Film details (wave lip, empty barrels, sand grains, palm trees, beachgoers, dogs running on the beach, surfboards, etc).

 3. Diversify your shooting angles and distances.

 4. Spot the different light sources.
 Avoid bad backlight.

 7. Shoot more than you think you need.

 9. Manage your lens arsenal.

 10. Break the traditional filming rules.

-When editing your surf video, make it simple.
+When editing your surf video, keep things simple.
 Let the frames flow naturally, avoid special CGI effects, and don't cut off flawless rides.
 Pick a simple font for your final film credits, and forget company logos unless they're supporting your budget.

 In the end, your surf video should tell a story, impress with its overall quality, and get viewers sharing your work of art.
 Think of every frame in your flick as a famous painting.
 And remember that surfing is the core.

-Final tips: roll your tape for 30 seconds before starting to shoot, check the audio settings, avoid too much zooming and panning, antecipate surf action, check white balance, forget ultra-conceptual edits, and let the movie choose its soundtrack.
+Final tips: Roll your tape for 30 seconds before starting to shoot.
+Check the audio settings.
+Avoid too much zooming and panning.
+Anticipate surf action.
+Check white balance.
+Forget ultra-conceptual edits.
+Let the movie choose its soundtrack.
 But also remember: there are no rules.
 Have fun and express yourself.